 Help name your school

-We are consulting with local communities on the names of the new schools set to open in 2020.
+We consulted with local communities on the names of the new schools set to open in 2020.

-We want your help to find a name that reflects the school’s unique identity, inspires local pride and makes the school easily locatable.
+We asked for your help to find a name that reflects the school's unique identity, inspires local pride and makes the school easily locatable.